sravan-a-l-1/gcp-nginx-firewall-webserver/README.md

 ### Cause

-HTTP traffic was blocked because the VM was created without enabling HTTP access or a firewall rule.
+HTTP traffic was blocked because the VM was created without allowing HTTP traffic or without a firewall rule.

 ### Solution

-A firewall rule was created allowing incoming HTTP traffic on port 80.
+A firewall rule was created allowing incoming HTTP traffic.

 Configuration: